 Let’s call it memory decay.
 While important from the heritage and educational perspectives it is also one which powerfully affects the daily operations of large-scale projects.

 Each sector has its own challenges.
-For example, we’ve worked on a number of defence projects.
+For example, we’ve worked on a number of defence projects such as this one, which developed UK policy for future aerospace-industrial strategy.
 As Nick Witney, first Chief Executive of the European Defence Agency, recently put it,

 Defence ministries have little or no corporate memory.
 Defence ministers are usually birds of passage, staging through en route to more exciting portfolios, or gracefully declining towards retirement.
 Military ‘tours’ in staff jobs seldom exceed two or three years.
 So there is constant generational change and perhaps even long-established truths need to be regularly relearned.